Retrieve Object

 Retrieve from database

-- Select either "All objects" or "Only first object" in the Retrieve options.
-Note that when there are more than 1000 results, the Teststep will result in an Error, even if only retrieving the first object.
+• Select either "All objects" or "Only first object" in the Retrieve options.
+Note that when there are more than 1000 results, the Teststep will result in a Construction Error, even if only retrieving the first object.
 In that case you need to filter using attributes and associations.

 Retrieve by association

-- Select either "All objects" or "Only first object" in the Retrieve options.
-Note that when there are more than 1000 results, the Teststep will result in an Error, even if only retrieving the first object.
+• Select either "All objects" or "Only first object" in the Retrieve options.
+Note that when there are more than 1000 results, the Teststep will result in a Construction Error, even if only retrieving the first object.
 In that case you need to filter using attributes and associations.

 Note that when retrieving by association, data needs to exist either in database, or have been created in the same Test Case.
 Data created in a previous Test Case that is not saved to the database will be lost.